Primary school options for autistic children

 In some states, children can split their week between different types of schools.
 For example, they might spend some of the week at a government specialist school and some of the week at a mainstream school or home-schooling.
 This is known as dual enrolment.

-It’s a good idea to start thinking about school options at least two years before your autistic child is due to start school.
+It’s a good idea to start thinking about school options at least 2 years before your autistic child is due to start school.
 This gives you and your child plenty of time to enrol and get ready for starting school.

 Finding out about primary schools for autistic children